natashabatalha/PandExo/docs/installation.rst

     python -c "import pandeia.engine; pandeia.engine.pandeia_version()"

-If properly installed and configured, it should show the refdata version and synphot data directory, like this:
+If properly installed and configured, it should show the refdata version and stellar reference-data directory, like this:

 .. code-block:: bash

     Pandeia Engine version:  3.0
     Pandeia RefData version:  3.0
-    Pysynphot Data:  /your/data/directory/synphot
+    Synphot Data:  /your/data/directory/synphot

 .. code-block:: bash